jidongxiao/networksecurity/labs/icmp/README.md

 the next two steps attempt a new attack which disrupts the victim's video streaming service:
 -->

-1: victim, open firefox, watch some youtube video.
+1: victim, opens firefox, watches some youtube video.

-2: attacker, impersonates the default gateway, keep sending ICMP redirect packets to the victim which instruct the victim to use a different gateway (the attacker's machine) for reaching its destination.
+2: attacker, impersonates the default gateway, keeps sending ICMP redirect packets to the victim which instruct the victim to use a different gateway (the attacker's machine) for reaching its destination.
 You can use this script to send the icmp redirect packets: [icmp_redirect](icmp_redirect.py), before you can run the script, change the following 4 lines to match with your settings.

 ```console
 victim_ip = "10.0.2.4"